 Further information is available by contacting your CAMHS learning coordinator.

 The CAMHS competence framework is an online tool to help clinicians with self reflection, supervision, training, research and clinical governance activities.
-It draws on research outlined in NICE, SIGN and 'the MATRIX', and is linked to recent Scottish service developments such as the integrated care pathway.
+It draws on research outlined in NICE, SIGN and 'the MATRIX'.

 Last updated: 27/09/2020